Roland Asch

-Roland Asch (born 12 October 1950 in Altingen, West Germany) is a race car driver from Ammerbuch, near Stuttgart.
-Asch was a distinctive figure on the German motor racing scene in the 1990s.
+Roland Asch (born 12 October 1950) is a German race car driver from Ammerbuch, near Stuttgart.
+He was a distinctive figure on the German motor racing scene in the 1990s.

 Racing career

 Asch's career started in 1973 with slalom before moving to hillclimbing to become German Champion in 1981.
 After racing on circuits in the lower Trophy division of the Deutsche Rennsport Meisterschaft, he made his Deutsche Tourenwagen Meisterschaft (DTM) début at age 34 in 1985.
 From 1985 to 1994 Asch drove for Mercedes in DTM, moving to the German Supertouring Championship (STW) in 1995 for four years when the DTM faltered.

 Apart from touring car racing, Asch was also busy in Porsche series.
 He won the German Porsche 944 Turbo Cup twice, in 1988 and 1989, before winning the German Porsche Carrera Cup in 1991.

 In his 50s, Asch returned to the German Porsche Carrera Cup, where he raced until 2003, bar a one-off race during the 2004 season.
 In 2004 he also drove races in the European Touring Car Championship for RS-Line Ford, the brand he runs a dealership for at Ammerbuch.

 From 1999 until 2005 Asch raced the 24 Hours Nürburgring, aboard the Nissan Skyline GT-R entry of Japanese team Falken every year as their lead driver.
-He last appeared on the race in 2010, in a project made by German magazine Sport auto (Germany) and Porsche test driver Walter Röhrl, who did not take part due to health reasons.
+He last appeared on the race in 2010, in a project made by German magazine Sport auto (Germany) and Porsche test driver Walter Röhrl, who did not take part for health reasons.

 Currently, he is supporting his son Sebastian Asch, who is racing in the SEAT León Cup.